uoy-im-aitt/aitt-w1-git-tutorial/README.md

 **Please try and complete these steps BEFORE the practical class – you’ll have Unity work to do in the practical!
 However, if you get stuck, please do ask for help in the practical.**

+If you're working from home (I did call this homework afterall!) you'll need to download GitHub Desktop from here: https://desktop.github.com

 ## Step 1: Create a GitHub Account

 The first thing you’ll need to do is create a GitHub personal account.
 To do this, go to https://github.com and follow the instructions to create your account.
 If you’re already got a GitHub account, please feel free to use that of course.